lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ![Pasted image 20240417155611](https://github.com/lm3nitro/Projects/assets/55665256/0e4b9d13-9539-4176-8e53-a80900e7f733)

-Now that I have information about the user agent, I went to look it up.
+Now that I have information about the user agent, I went to look it up and see what information I could find.

 ### User Agent Lookup

 When I looked up the user agent, I was provided with the following information.
-I can see that this user agent is referencing a platform that is not used in the environment, in this case Windows XP.
+I can see that this user agent is referencing a platform that is not used within the environment, in this case Windows XP.

 ![Pasted image 20240417161921](https://github.com/lm3nitro/Projects/assets/55665256/e640ad7a-a63f-452e-bc0a-6a8ed86aa04e)